rracariu/logic-mesh/README.md

 - A low code editor is included as an example of how Logic Mesh can be used
 - A growing library of built-in blocks
 - Extensible with custom blocks, either in Rust or JavaScript when running in a WASM environment

+## UI Editor
+There is a sample low code editor that is built on top of Logic Mesh, which can be found [here]([link](https://rracariu.github.io/logic-mesh/)).
+It serves as an example of how Logic Mesh can be used, and as a simple way to experiment with the Logic Mesh engine.

 ## Examples